evmcnb/quartz-v3/content/Hashimoto's thyroiditis.md

 Hashimoto's Disease, also known as Hashimoto's Thyroiditis, is an autoimmune disorder that affects the thyroid gland.
-It is the most common cause of [[hypothyroidism]], where the immune system mistakenly attacks and damages the thyroid, leading to reduced thyroid hormone production.
+It is the most common cause of [[Hypothyroidism]], where the immune system mistakenly attacks and damages the thyroid, leading to reduced thyroid hormone production.